nus-cs2103-AY1920S1/duke/docs/README.md

 1. Ensure that you have Java Version 11 installed on your computer.
 2. Download the latest `quack.jar` [here](https://github.com/choongyx/duke/releases).
-3. Copy the file to the folder you want to use as the home folder for your Quack.
+3. Copy the file to the folder you want to use as the home folder for Quack.
 4. Double-click the file to start the app.
 The GUI should appear in a few seconds as shown below.
 ![Screenshot of Quack](https://github.com/choongyx/duke/blob/master/docs/Ui.png?raw=true)
 5. Type a command in the command box and press `Enter` to execute it.